iCliniq Logo

 2. Physical Examination - The doctor may examine the abdomen of the patient.
 The doctor will also examine the liver and various lymph nodes to identify the swelling of the affected organs.

-3. Imaging Test - A barium enema test may be performed in which an x-ray is taken after injecting barium into the rectum.
-The presence of abnormalities shows contrasting images in the x-ray.
+3. Imaging Test - A barium enema test may be performed, and an x-ray is taken after injecting barium into the rectum.
+The presence of abnormalities shows contrasting images in the X-ray.
 Computed tomography of the chest, pelvis, and abdomen is also helpful.

 4. Sigmoidoscopy - In this, a special endoscope is used to visualize the internal structures of the lower or end part of the large intestine.
 An endoscope is a thin, flexible tube with a camera and light.